Skip to main content

 What steps are being taken to make sure dumping does not resume at this location?

 Vigilance by local government and private citizens is the best way to insure that more illegal dumping does not occur at this location.
-Citizens should report illegal dumping to local government and Illinois EPA Regional Office (see contact information below).
+Citizens should report illegal dumping to local government and the Illinois EPA.

-The Agreed Interim Order requires that Markham install and maintain video cameras at the site to catch fly dumpers in action.
+The Agreed Interim Order requires that the City of Markham install and maintain video cameras at the property to catch fly dumpers in action.
 Live feed will be monitored by the police department 24 hours a day.
-The City is also required to continue to restrict access to the site to deter additional dumping and to maintain barriers and warning signs around the site.
+The City of Markham is also required to continue to restrict access to the site to deter additional dumping and to maintain barriers and warning signs around the subject property.

-Illinois EPA intends to pursue legal action against any viable party involved in this matter.
-If any citizen has information about who is responsible for illegal dumping activities at this site, please contact Charlene Thigpen.
+The Illinois EPA intends to pursue legal action against any viable party involved in this matter.
+If any citizen has information about who is responsible for illegal dumping activities at this site, please contact the Illinois EPA.

-Photos of the site are available on the IEPA's Flikr photostream.
+Photos of the site are available on the Illinois EPA Flikr photostream.